 Are there any Plants that I Should Avoid Planting Near Carnations?

-As a general rule, I avoid planting carnations near plants that require heavy watering or those that prefer more acidic or alkaline soils than carnations.
+Generally, I avoid planting carnations near plants that require heavy watering or those that prefer more acidic or alkaline soils than carnations.
 Also, steer clear from plants that tend to be invasive and could overshadow or compete with the carnations.

 As we can see, there are plenty of companion plants that are great for growing alongside carnations.
 Some of the best companion plants for carnations include borage, chrysanthemums, and nasturtiums.
 Use these companion plants to attract pollinators, deter pests, or simply complement the colorful, fragrant flowers of your beloved carnations.